slouowzee/slouowzee/README.md

-<h2 align="center">👋 Hello, i'm Slou, welcome to my profile !</h2>
+<h1 align="center">👋 Hello, i'm Slou, welcome to my profile !</h1>

 ###

-<p align="left">I'm a 🇫🇷 students in web developpement, i tried 42 School as you can see in my repos. <br><br>I learned C from 42, Python from High School, C# from College as well of HTML5 and CSS3.<br><br>I learned English by myself since I was 7, so it took to me to C1 langage mastery.</p>
+<h3 align="left">🌐 - I'm a 🇫🇷 students in web developpement, i tried 42 School as you can see in my repos. <br>💻 - I learned C from 42, Python from High School, C# from College as well of HTML5 and CSS3.<br>📖 - I learned English by myself since I was 7, so it took to me to C1 langage mastery.</h3>

 ###